TheBestTvarynka/tbt/content/posts/how-rdp-scard-logon-works/index.md

 }
 ```

-Essentially, it means that if someone knows the user's password, they can decrypt the `AsRep` encrypted part, extract a session key, and decrypt-and-extract all other sequential keys in the Kerberos authentication (e.g. TGS exchange session key).
+Essentially, it means that if someone knows the user's password, they can decrypt the `AsRep` encrypted part, extract a session key, and decrypt-and-extract all other sequential keys in the Kerberos authentication (e.g., TGS exchange session key).

 Thus, always enforce a strong password policy :upside_down_face:.
 However, I am not here to talk about Kerberos attack vectors and vulnerabilities.
 So, what is different in the scard-based logon?